lacerdamarcelo/evolving_multi_agents_vibe_coding/README.md

 An evolutionary simulation featuring 100 neural network-controlled agents that compete for survival in a 2D environment.

+## Important

+**This code has been entirely written through vibe coding.
+I described my ideas in every single detail and Cline implemented everything (ok, I may have manually changed 5 lines of code).
+The purpose of this was to have my first full-vibe-coding experience, and I was simply blown away with the final result.**

 ## Overview

 This simulation implements an evolutionary algorithm where agents with simple neural networks learn to survive by: